There's at least 160 mph and 0-60 in 4.2 seconds in there somewhere..!

 Three options for connecting things up (as far as I can make out):

-- Connect up all up and wing it
+- Connect up all up as per the GD guidelines

 - Have a bus bar in place to distribute the 12v switched live from a relevant ignition key position

-Option two is doable but I like option three as it will feed all the dependent 12v switched devices at the same time, and from the same place.
+Option one essentially supports the LS engine route and is sorta' okay for the Ford engine route too (depending on which way you go i.e. the carb' or ECU route.)
+Option two is doable too, but I like option three as it will simplify things greatly and feed all the dependent 12v switched devices at the same time, and from the same place.
 However, I will be putting the ECU on its own 12v ignition feed.
-This is because if the ignition is off, and the fan kicks in, the fan motor will create [induce] a back current which could (according to MSD) burn out the coil if they [the fan and ignition] are both on the same circuit.
-So I'll be directly connecting the 12v switched ECU power wire to its own feed terminal on the ignition switch.
+This is because if the ignition is off, and the fan kicks in, the fan motor will create [induce] a back current which could (according to MSD) eventually burn out the coil if they [the fan and ignition] are both on the same circuit.
+So I'll be directly connecting the 12v switched ECU power wire to its own feed terminal on the ignition switch to take away any chance of this happening.

 2. Dashboard - Layout and Loom

 As the dashboard is the life-support monitoring and awareness centre for nearly everything, I've documented all things "dash" within a separate and specific Electrics - Dashboard page.
-There is some overlap e.g. steering colomn and fitting, but essentially the dashboard needs it's own separate documention as it' brings everything together.
+There is some overlap e.g. steering column and fitting, but essentially the dashboard needs its own separate documentation as it' brings everything together.

 3. Wiring, Connectors & Terminals